LazoYoung/EndUserEconomy/README.md

 # EndUserEconomy
 Use bank to convert your virtual money into real item in Minecraft.

-## Vault account
+This plugin will offer you the essential features for your economy-theme server.

+## Link multiple economy plugins
 This plugin has built-in economy system.
-Also you can plug other economy plugins which are linked to Vault.
+But you can also link external economy plugins with/without Vault.
-The vault accounts are identical to bank accounts.

-## Multiple currency
+## Bank accounts
+A player can own a bank account, whose balance is synchronized with the linked economy in real-time.

 ## Security
-Prevent hackers from distributing fake money items in your server.
+Prevent hackers from abusing fake money items.
+Leave this plugin do the job.
-The plugin will not only discriminate all the money, but also keep track of the flow.